Career Awareness Volunteer

-- Contact the Engineers and Geoscientists BC head office for support if they arrange for a school presentation through their own network
+- Contact the Engineers and Geoscientists BC head office for support if they arrange for a school presentation through their own network, and

 - Registered with Engineers and Geoscientists BC in one of the following capacities:

-- Experience presenting in front of a group also an asset
+- Experience presenting in front of a group also an asset, and

-- Successful candidates are subject to the results of a criminal record check due to the nature of career awareness activities
+- Successful candidates may be subject to a criminal record check due to the nature of career awareness activities.

 Below are some of the typical time commitments for the various types of Career Awareness volunteering opportunities:

-- Engineers and Geoscientists BC Science Games - 4 to 8 hours
+- Engineers and Geoscientists BC Science Games: 4–8 hours

 The successful volunteer will:

-- Participate in at least one Career Awareness related activity every 1 to 2 years
+- Participate in at least one Career Awareness related activity every 1–2 years.

-- Earn credits for CPD and Engineers and Geoscientists BC service awards.
+- Earn credits for CPD and Engineers and Geoscientists BC service awards, and

 - Volunteer Appreciation.